apache/nuttx/configs/README.txt

 		  regions of memory to allocate from, this specifies the number of memory regions that the memory manager must handle and enables the API mm_addregion(start, end);
+		CONFIG_MM_SMALL - Each memory allocation has a small allocation overhead.
+The size of that overhead is normally determined by the "width" of the address support by the MCU.
+MCUs that support 16-bit addressability have smaller overhead than devices that support 32-bit addressability.
+However, there are many MCUs that support 32-bit addressability *but* have internal SRAM of size less than or equal to 64Kb.
+In this case, CONFIG_MM_SMALL can be defined so that those MCUs will also benefit from the smaller, 16-bit-based allocation overhead.
 		CONFIG_MSEC_PER_TICK - The default system timer is 100Hz
 		  or MSEC_PER_TICK=10.
 This setting may be defined to inform NuttX that the processor hardware is providing